Overview

 Medication

-There is not currently a specific medication available to treat the core symptoms of individuals with DID.
-However, certain medications may manage comorbid symptoms and conditions.
+There is not currently a specific medication available to treat the core symptoms of individuals with DID and separate personality identities.
 Antidepressants, anti-anxiety medications, and some antipsychotic medications may help individuals manage co-occurring conditions like depression, anxiety, and psychotic symptoms.

 Some medications can also help manage symptoms like sleep disturbances, intrusive thoughts and self-harming behaviors.
 However, medication may be most effective when used in conjunction with therapy.
 Consult a medical doctor before starting, changing, or stopping a medication for any condition.